 A bucket can't be renamed.

-Object Storage performance does not depend on the number of buckets.
+Object Storage performance doesn't depend on the number of buckets.
 You can store all your data in one or several buckets.

 Buckets can't be nested.

 You can only delete an empty bucket.

 It may take some time after deleting a bucket before you can create a new bucket with the same name.
 There is also a risk that another Yandex.Cloud user will create a bucket with the name you've released before you claim it again.
-Do not delete buckets for no good reason.
+Don't delete buckets without a reason.

 When objects are uploaded in quick succession, the maximum specified bucket size can be exceeded.

 After deleting objects from a bucket, their storage capacity is considered occupied for some time.

-If you have limited the maximum size of a bucket, it may remain unavailable for writes for some time, even if you free up enough space for new objects.
+If you limit the maximum size of a bucket, it may remain unavailable for writes for some time, even if you free up enough space for new objects.